noahzgordon/elm-jsonapi/README.md

 ## Elm Version

-This module can be used with elm 0.18.x.
+This module is compatible with Elm 0.19.x.
 It can be tested with elm-test 0.18.2

 ## Examples